antarctica/bas-style-kit-pug-templates/README.md

 * `bsk_attributes.site_footer_policies_copyright_href`
 * `bsk_attributes.site_footer_policies_privacy_href`

-These variables may, but don't need to be, changed for each website or application:
+These variables may, but don't need to be, changed or set for each website or application:

 * `attributes.site_favicon_url`
 * `attributes.site_styles`